 2. What kind of music do you use?

 Ariyana uses mostly Egyptian classical and modern music.
 All songs are carefully chosen for your event.
-Her style of dancing is mostly classical Egyptian but also includes folkloric and pop styles.
+Her style of dancing is mostly classical Egyptian oriental dance but also includes folkloric and pop styles.

 3. What kind of sound system is required?

 Ariyana will bring her music on CD and iPod.
 A professional sound system is best and must be provided by the event coordinator or venue.
 A boom box is not ideal but if it is the only system available, please let her know.